AllenDong102/CMOR-438/Supervised Learning/8. Ensemble Methods/README.md

    - Bagging: Trained 100 Decision Trees using bootstrapped subsets of data.
    - Boosting:
      - Gradient Boosting: Sequentially trained trees to correct previous errors.
-     - Improved AdaBoost: Used deeper base estimators (depth=3) for better handling of digit variation.
+     - AdaBoost: Used deeper base estimators (depth=3) for better handling of digit variation.

 3. Model Evaluation
    - Evaluated each model using: